starkdg/hftrie/README.md

 | HWTree      |  312MB  |  1.69 &mu;s  |  17.6%  |  222 ms  | 100%  |
 | HFTrie-std  |  124MB  |  327 ns  |  58.6%  |  111 ms  |  100%  |
 | HFTrie-fast |  124MB  |  330 ns  |  0.30%  |  618 &mu;s  |  85.6%  |

+You can run these tests with the compiled program `runhftrie`.
+View the source in tests/run_hftrie.cpp.

 ##                  Install